 We give thanks to God always for all of you, making mention of you in our prayers;1 Thessalonians 1:2(NASB)

 Firstly, their firm faith in the gospel brought Paul much encouragement, for it brings eternal life to all who believe on Christ.
-He also mentioned the love this little group of believers had for the Lord Jesus, as they 'laboured in love' and served Him willingly, because of their dear devotion to Him and not simply out of duty.
-The third thing that rejoiced his heart was their enduring hope in His soon return, and much of this letter touches on the very subject of Christ's coming for his people.
+Secondly, he mentioned the love this little group of believers had for the Lord Jesus, as they 'laboured in love' and served Him willingly because of their dear devotion to Him and not simply out of duty.
+The third thing that rejoiced his heart was their enduring hope in Jesus' soon return, and much of this letter touches on the very subject of Christ coming for his people.

-Heavenly Father, how grateful we are to have the inspired scriptures as a mirror through which we are enabled to see the things we need to do, to honour Your name.
-I pray that I may remain firm in the faith, grow in love and rejoice in the blessed hope that we have in Christ.
+Heavenly Father, how grateful we are to have the inspired Scriptures as a mirror through which we are enabled to see the things we need to do to honour Your name.
+I pray that I may remain firm in the faith, grow in love, and rejoice in the blessed hope that we have in Christ.
 Thank You for the privilege of prayer and for the wonderful witness we have from Paul's powerful praying.
-I pray that my intercessions and prayers may be guided by You as we look for that glorious day when Christ comes for His Church... and may we all be sanctified entirely - spirit; soul and body, and be made complete and blameless at the coming of our Lord Jesus Christ - in Whose name I pray, AMEN.
+I pray that my intercessions and prayers may be guided by You as I look for that glorious day when Christ comes for His Church... and may we all be sanctified entirely, spirit, soul, and body, and be made complete and blameless at the coming of our Lord Jesus Christ, in Whose name I pray, AMEN.